Zarif Automates

 Step 6: Manage Quality in an AI-Driven Workflow

 Build a QA checklist.
 Does the terminology match your glossary?
 Is the tone appropriate for the market?
 Are there cultural missteps, idioms that don't translate, or formatting issues?
-Spend 15–30 minutes per 1,000 words reviewing AI output.
+Measure review time on representative samples before promising turnaround or margin.

 Test your drafts with native speakers or cultural consultants in your target market, especially for consumer-facing content.
-A cheap cultural sensitivity review ($50–$100) prevents expensive mistakes that damage client relationships.
+Price that review from a real quote instead of assuming a fixed fee.

 Document every revision and feedback loop.
 This trains your AI workflow: "When we say 'freemium,' we localize as a specific term in German."
 Over time, your templates get smarter and require less human review.